jumpogpo/Multiplication-Table/README.md

 ### Requirement
 - prompt-sync

 This project makes for education only!!
-Create By: jumpogpo (Thanapat Koedpiam)
+Create By: jumpogpo